FTC-ORBIT/Tutorials-Docs/docs/source/general code structure.rst

 ^^^^^^^^^^^^^^
 ..note::

-     Disclaimer this code is just a simplified version of 14029's powerplay code. it will not work on the actual robot
+     Disclaimer: this code is just a simplified version of 14029's powerplay code. it will not work on the actual robot
 .. code-block:: java

       private static void setSubsystemToState(Gamepad gamepad1, Gamepad gamepad2, Telemetry telemetry) {